 I&GN Water Tower:

+In the fall of 2022 the Board of Directors approved the construction of a new 1 million gallon elevated storage tank.
+This doubled the elevated storage capacity of the Wellborn system.
 Our main issue in the summer is that when we all run our sprinklers at the same time, we use far more water than our wells and pumps can move into the system.
 When use more than we put in, the balance has to come from storage.
 If we double the storage, we can last twice as long when everyone waters at once.

-2020 System Improvements Project
+2020 System Improvements Project (scroll down for most recent update)

 (July 2022)